Few realise just how much the dietary effects of the food and drink sector cost us here in Birmingham, as in every city across the UK.

 - The cost of £0.45bn/year on alcohol-related harm is an extrapolated figure of national statistics from the Government Alcohol Strategy 2012

 * Dr Coward’s figure is higher than the figure we can extrapolate from those from the Public Health National Obesity Observatory.
 I queried this with Dr Coward, who explained that his figure included the knock-on economic costs of lost working days.
+I was also told by PHE that the figure Dr Coward used, given the knock economic costs, was in line with theirs which hadn’t taken account of these knock-on costs.

 photo of the Queen Elizabeth Hospital Birmingham by Elliott Brown